 Skylands Stadium Christmas Light Show – Augusta

 We like this one because you don't have to get out of your warm car to enjoy it!
-This drive-through, musical light show features more than 2 million lights, and it's one of the most popular in the state.
-It's also one of MANY light displays in New Jersey, so check out our roundup to find more of the best and brightest.
+This drive-through, musical light show features more than two million lights, and it's one of the most popular in the state.
+Admission to the indoor Christmas Village is included.

 Bergen County Winter Wonderland – Paramus

-Spend an evening at Van Saun Park, where after-dark activities include ice skating, unlimited carousel rides, zoo entry, a train ride, and food trucks.
+Spend a festive evening at Van Saun Park, where after-dark activities include ice skating, unlimited carousel rides, zoo entry, a train ride, and food trucks.
 Santa will be there on select nights.

 Civil War Christmas – Morristown